About Us

 Kitten Starter Kits

 Every kitten goes home with a thoughtful starter kit, put together with love and care.
-Inside, you’ll find a cozy blanket that smells like home, a variety of toys to keep your little one entertained, a collar, and helpful care information to guide you through those first exciting days.
+Inside, you’ll find a cozy blanket that smells like home, a variety of toys to keep your new baby entertained, a collar, a treat, and helpful care information to guide you through those first exciting days.

 Vaccinations